 Packed with proteins and vitamins, this vegan scrambled tofu ‘egg’ dish is the best way for you to start your day.

 To prepare your scrambled tofu, crumble it then add in your sautéed garlic, tomatoes, spinach, and mushrooms.
-You could also sprinkle in some soy sauce plus lemon juice.
+You can also sprinkle in some soy sauce plus lemon juice.
 For that extra kick, finish it off with a touch of umami.

 You can enjoy this breakfast with toast and fruit.
 Serve with coffee or your preferred breakfast beverage.
 An alternative to this spinach scrambled tofu would be the spicy scrambled tofu.